cwarden45/DTC_Scripts/Genos_Exome/README.md

 **Convert .bed File to .target_intervals for Picard**

 I use [Picard](https://broadinstitute.github.io/picard/) for file-conversion and coverage statisics (and some down-stream steps).
 You can download all the programs separately, but I'm providing instruction assuming that you are using my [dnaseq-dependencies](https://hub.docker.com/r/cwarden45/dnaseq-dependencies/) Docker image.
-Please see the main  [My_Veritas_WGS](https://github.com/cwarden45/DNAseq_templates/edit/master/My_Veritas_WGS) README with some additional information about setting up Docker.
+Please see the [Veritas WGS](https://github.com/cwarden45/Veritas_WGS_Comparisons) README with some additional information about setting up Docker.

 *Step #1*) If you have not done so already, you'll need to have downloaded a copy of the hg19 reference genome in FASTA format.
 Please see the main [Veritas WGS](https://github.com/cwarden45/Veritas_WGS_Comparisons) README with some additional information about setting up Docker.